 "…flea and tick free…"

-Fancy, our 8 year old Yorkie, suffered from flea bites that left her skin raw and bleeding despite steroid creams and antihistamines.
-Usual flea control methods such as collars and drops produced severe side-effects – and didn't seem to bother the fleas.
+Fancy, our 8 year old Yorkie, suffered from flea bites that left her skin raw and bleeding despite everything we tried.
+Usual flea control methods such as collars and drops produced problems – and didn't seem to bother the fleas.

 Then a year ago, Bug Off Garlic Chewables caught our eye in an advertisement.
 Skeptical, I said, "Probably bogus.
 But the price is reasonable; let's try it.
 Nothing else works."